 Strategy: Maintenance or Slow-bulk

 If you are happy to simply be at a period of maintaining your physique, then see my guide to finding the maximum you can eat while maintaining your physique after dieting.
-If you are looking to improve and haven’t reached your likely genetic ceiling then this guidance is for you.
+If you are looking to improve and haven’t reached your likely genetic ceiling then this guide is for you.

 ‘Shredded,’ ‘ripped,’ I’d like to make these subjective wordings more defined here to help with explanations moving forward.

 ‘Shredded‘ means to have a very low level of body fat (7-8%), with a decent enough amount of muscle.

 ‘Stage-shredded‘ – means to have a low enough body fat to be competitive on stage (this will generally be anywhere from 5-8% depending on the level of competition, for naturals of course).

 ‘Ripped‘ is the same general idea as shredded, but with a touch more body fat (9-11%).

 ‘Decent enough amount of muscle‘ means that you wouldn’t be described as skinny if seen at the beach by the majority i.e. >90% of people.
 This is highly subjective, but what is considered to be a decent amount of muscle will inversely correlate with body fat in most people’s eyes.
 Meaning, the leaner you are, the more muscle you need to look good.
 When you are lean, there is no pretending that the fatty padding over your muscles is actually muscle.
 A shredded guy with more body fat will look ripped, but a ripped guy won’t necessarily look shredded if he loses more body fat – he might cross the threshold into skinny.